 P. Stuart Robinson (b.
 1958) is an Associate Professor in Political Science at the University of Tromsø.
 He is a regular contributor on cultural events for Tromsø’s net publication, Tromsø by.

-TIFF 2021: Apologies to Jim Morrisson!
-Virtual TIFF (Tromsø International Film Festival 2021) premiered some extraordinary virtual masterpieces this last month.
+Apologies to Jim Morrisson!
+Virtual TIFF (Tromsø International Film Festival 2021) premiered some extraordinary virtual masterpieces.
 They belied the claustrophobic limitations of tiff.no, and we can only hope they make it soon to a theatre near you.

 They are films worth seeing and worth seeing properly.
 A strong character can really make a film, be it boy or girl, be she born or unborn – so long as they got attitude (sic) – and these films boast characters with some serious attitude.
 Indeed, you could say – grammar aside – these Norwegian films got attitude.
 You might also say ‘not before time’, even if they had the misfortune to coincide with this year’s sadly eviscerated – but unbowed –TIFF, still now and forever Norway’s favourite film festival.